Skip to Main Content

 Professional Biography

-Melissa advises schools on parent/student handbooks, employee handbooks, enrollment contracts, vendor contracts, immunization issues as well as on federal law compliance issues when schools are recipients of federal financial assistance.
-She routinely provides training to school boards of trustees, administration and employees on topics including Title IX, Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA), open meetings/ethics laws and other board governance matters.
+Melissa also routinely provides training to school boards of trustees, administration, and employees on topics including Title IX, Section 504 of the Rehabilitation Act, the Americans with Disabilities Act (ADA), open meetings/ethics laws, and other board governance matters.

-In addition, Melissa represents large and small companies in all manner of complex commercial disputes.
+In addition, she represents large and small companies in wide range of complex commercial disputes.
 She has extensive experience practicing in Louisiana district courts and courts of appeal.

 • Louisiana Super Lawyers "Rising Star" in Business Litigation (2018, 2019, 2021, 2022)